-Women with overly large breasts carry an enormous amount of weight on their chests, which can lead to a host of medical problems.
+Women with overly large breasts carry enormous weight on their chests, which can lead to a host of medical problems.
 This includes back and shoulder pain, neck strain, headaches, breathing difficulty, skeletal deformities, and chronic infections or rashes beneath the breasts.
 Additionally, tight bra straps may leave deep grooves in the shoulders, which can be painful.
 For some women, oversized breasts can hold them back from physical activity and exercise.
-It can also make women feel self-conscious, especially if they cannot find clothing that fits properly.
+It can also make women feel self-conscious, especially if they cannot find clothing that fits appropriately.

-In the Atlanta area, many women come to Mark Deutsch, MD, FACS, , founder and medical director of Perimeter Plastic Surgery, for their breast reductions.
-If you suffer from pain, stress or discomfort due to disproportionately large breasts, you should schedule a consultation with Dr. Deutsch.
+In the Atlanta area, many women come to Dr. Mark Deutsch, MD, FACS, , founder and medical director of Perimeter Plastic Surgery, for their breast reductions.
+If you suffer from pain, stress, or discomfort due to disproportionately large breasts, you should schedule a consultation with Dr. Deutsch.
 As a highly-skilled, board-certified plastic surgeon, he has the skills and expertise to reduce the size of your breasts so that you are comfortable and happy with them.

 Who is a good candidate for breast reduction surgery?

 During your consultation with Dr. Deutsch, he will explain what is involved in breast reduction surgery and help you decide whether this procedure is right for you.
 In general, candidates for breast reduction should be in good overall health; at a stable, healthy body weight; free of serious diseases; and nonsmokers (which improves healing following surgery).